 Understandably, you might feel like itching all over.
 But the more you scrape your scalp, the worse you’ll ultimately feel.
 Scratching the skin causes more damage, which could lead to burning, bleeding, and scabs if you keep at it.
 The best rule for scalp recovery is hands off.

 There’s a reason why so many skin creams for eczema and similar conditions involve moisturizing ingredients.
 Flaky skin might have underlying causes, but dryness is one complicating factor.
 Even if your hair feels greasy because of overactive sebum glands, don’t skip moisturizing after thoroughly cleansing your scalp.
-As mentioned above, our Nourishing Conditioner does an excellent job leaving your scalp and hair feeling smooth and comfortable.

-Continue to Shampoo Often
+Continue to shampoo often

 Because your sebaceous glands are responsible for pumping out the oil that results in dandruff, dietary changes to cut down on oil production might help.
 Eating less saturated and trans fats can help, as can consuming more zinc and B vitamins.
 It’s also never a bad idea to drink more water - at least 8 cups a day is the rule of thumb we tend to follow.

-See a Dermatologist for Help
+See a dermatologist for help

 While moderate itchiness and skin flakes are often fully treatable at home with OTC treatments, we also recommend seeing a dermatologist in cases of more severe skin allergies or reactions, or if you’re noticing that your condition is worsening over time.